Skip to Content

 The budget is roughly $13 million - from Prop 68, the state’s Natural Resources Agency, a federal appropriation, Quimby Fees, city funding, Metrolink pedestrian bridge funds, and the Rivers and Mountains Conservancy.

-Phase 2 of the Recreation Village is not yet funded or approved by city council.
+Phase 2 of the Recreation Village hasn't yet been approved by city council, but it has been funded through Measure W, Prop A, and city funds.
 Its estimated cost is $2.2 million and the features to be built are the gateway, dog park, pedestrian plaza, playgrounds, and transit hub.
 Phase 3 will be the library.

-Also unapproved as of yet is the “exterior colonnade,” a walkway along the gym and train tracks between the two outdoor areas.
-This would feature a mural paying homage to the Kizh, the San Gabriel Valley’s indigenous tribe.
+Also unfinished as of yet is the concept for the “exterior colonnade,” a walkway along the gym and train tracks between the two outdoor areas.
+This would feature murals and other art pieces paying homage to the Kizh, the San Gabriel Valley’s indigenous tribe, as well as the city's history.

 Streetsblog’s San Gabriel Valley coverage is supported by Foothill Transit, offering car-free travel throughout the San Gabriel Valley with connections to the Gold Line Stations across the Foothills and Commuter Express lines traveling into the heart of downtown L.A.
 To plan your trip, visit Foothill Transit.
 “Foothill Transit.
 Going Good Places.”Sign-up for our SGV Connect Newsletter, coming to your inbox on Fridays